MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF_Tx_MICRF_Rx_Click_BLE_SENSOR/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an MICRF112 as transmitter and MICRF220/219A as receiver using ASK Modulation interfaced with the WBZ451 Curiosity board to control the RGB LED of the WBZ451 Curiosity board on receiver part.
+This application demonstrates the use of an MICRF TX CLICK as transmitter and MICRF RX CLICK as receiver using ASK Modulation interfaced with the WBZ451 Curiosity board to control the RGB LED of the WBZ451 Curiosity board on receiver part.
 This LED can be controlled by Microchip Bluetooth Data [(MBD)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) application through Bluetooth Low Energy (BLE) using [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor).

 ![](docs/Picture1.png)